Maya's algorithm identifies the trade. Our partner PeakBot submits the order to your brokerage account.

 Brokers require you to answer a few questions to unlock options trading.
 To make sure you get approved for spreads:

-A $5,000 account can get you started.
-Keep in mind that at 1 contract (1x), Maya's trades can utilize between $7,000 and $10,000 in total buying power across open positions in a given month.
-With a smaller account you may not be able to enter every trade — but that's not necessarily a dealbreaker.
-The performance of this strategy doesn't come from opening a high volume of trades.
-It comes from disciplined entry criteria and tight trade management on the trades that do get placed.
+At 1 contract (1x), Maya's trades can utilize between $7,000 and $10,000 in total buying power across open positions in a given month.
+Accounts smaller than this may not be able to enter every signal that Maya generates.

 This is not financial advice.
 You should consult a qualified financial advisor to determine what account size is appropriate for your personal circumstances.
 All trading involves risk of loss.